 Pros: They deliver more power than electric ones.
 They’re more reliable.
 Many heavy-duty jobs just can’t be done without the power of gas blowers.
-Gas ones usually mean to be to be the most powerful leaf blower.
+Gas ones usually mean to be the most powerful leaf blower.

 Drawbacks: Gas blowers are heavier by quite a margin than electric blowers.
 They emit harmful stuff to nature, so they’re less eco-friendly.
-They’re costly to maintain because of the fuel they consume – and all this comes as the price of POWER.
+They’re costly to maintain because of the fuel they consume – and all this comes at the price of POWER.

 Advantages: Electric blowers are lightweight in the first place.
 Weight is really a concern when it comes to blowers, so it’s a significant advantage.
 They’re cheaper to maintain – there’s no fuel cost.
 They don’t emit anything, so they’re eco-friendly.